dr-matt-smith/pandoc-thesis-template/README.md

 Add to the collection of references in `/99_references/references.bib`

-Only items that are cited will be added to the list of refernces in the generated PDF.
+Only items that are cited will be added to the list of references in the generated PDF.

+For more about CSL and BibTeX see [README REFS](README_REFS.md)

 ## Citations